hughbagan/CMPUT404-assignment-css-hell/README.md

 ## Part 2 - Professional & Funny pages

 I already did the whole assignment before I realized I was supposed to recreate the page from the comic.
 Instead, I thought the requirements wanted me to make a page about *myself*.
+I'm sorry!

 good.png
 ![](good.png)